Apgar score: History

+The Apgar score is no longer used as a way to determine the need for newborn resuscitation because supportive measures must be implemented prior to one minute after birth, the first time the Apgar score is determined.
+The Apgar assessment, though, is endorsed by the American College of Obstetricians and Gynecologists and American Academy of Pediatrics.

 Acronym

-Some ten years after initial publication, a backronym for APGAR was coined in the United States as a mnemonic learning aid: Appearance (skin color), Pulse (heart rate), Grimace (reflex irritability), Activity (muscle tone), and Respiration.
+Some 10 years after initial publication, a backronym for APGAR was coined in the United States as a mnemonic learning aid: Appearance (skin color), Pulse (heart rate), Grimace (reflex irritability), Activity (muscle tone), and Respiration.